petarjs/smart-email-field/readme.md

 - copy the styles of email field to shadow div
 - make email field's background transparent, so we can see the shadow field
 - fill shadow field with suggestion text

+## Drawbacks

+- If you want to style pseudo classes of the email field, you'll need to target the shadow element.
+- Missing mobile support.
+Maybe autocomplete on tap?